 With 'Pussyhats,' Liberals Get Their Own Version Of The Red Trucker Hat

-Donald Trump took the oath of office on Friday before a crowd speckled with red — thousands upon thousands of his supporters, many of them wearing the red "Make America Great Again" hats.
+Donald Trump took the oath of office on Friday before a crowd speckled with red, many of them wearing the campaign's famous "Make America Great Again" hats.

 Saturday's Women's March on Washington in downtown D.C. drew a crowd with vastly different political beliefs, but there was one similarity, as the sea of people was peppered with pink, cat-eared "pussyhats."
 The (mostly) homemade hats were a sly reference to lewd comments Trump made in a 2005 Access Hollywood tape leaked a month before the election.
 And they also echoed some of the traits that experts said made the Trump hat so effective for the winning candidate.